LukeSmithxyz/based.cooking/src/oats.md

 4. Pour over fruit in bowl (if having fruit).
 5. Sprinkle cinnamon (if having cinnamon).
 6. Mix.
-7. Add a spoonfool of peanut butter (if having peanut butter).
+7. Add a spoonful of peanut butter (if having peanut butter).

 ## Serving sizes